mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Cases are Heard by Mississippi Juvenile Courts?

-I. Habitual disobedience to parents or guardians.
+• Habitual disobedience to parents or guardians.

-II.Habitual disobedience to school authority by violating school rules.
+• Habitual disobedience to school authority by violating school rules.

-III.
-Absconding from home for no serious reason.
+• Absconding from home for no serious reason.

-b) Matters that relate to or involve the abuse of juveniles.
+• Matters that relate to or involve the abuse of juveniles.

 The court is responsible for hearing all cases of a misdemeanor committed by young people.
 All crimes contained in the Mississippi Statutes Code Title 97 engaged by a person not older than 18 are considered delinquency by the Youth Court.
 However, some offenses that are considered severe, like murder, armed robbery, possession or use of a deadly weapon, etc., are not tried at the Youth Court.
-This is because they are not adjudicated delinquent; rather, they are treated as criminal offenses are heard at a trial court.
+This is because they are not adjudicated delinquent; rather, they are treated as criminal offenses and are heard at a trial court.
 A child above 13 years charged with any severe crime is tried as an adult and convicted if found guilty.
-The youth court is presided by the judge; it is not opened to the public, and cases are tried without a jury.
+The youth court is presided over by a judge; it is not open to the public, and cases are tried without a jury.

 Who is Eligible to View Juvenile Records in Mississippi

-• Law enforcement agencies such as the Judges and members of the Youth court
+• Law enforcement agencies such as the Judges and members of the Youth Court

 • Social agencies such as the Department of Child Protection, the Department of Employment Security